 - Let’s face it, the biggest disadvantage of a fan is that it does not provide the same level of cooling as an air conditioner.
 Even the cooling which a fan does provide is not spread out over a large area.
 Multiple fans have to be used in conjunction to cover a large extent.

 - Fans only work when there is light to moderate heat, not when it is smoldering hot.
 Moreover, if a room receives a lot of direct sunlight, the effect of fans is even more reduced.
 As it is evident, cooling of AC vs. fan is simply not the same.

 - The blades of a fan can be a safety hazard, especially if it is a table or pedestal fan.

 - Fans do not filter the air of any pollutants or contaminants.

 - Fans do not reduce or remove humidity from the air.

 Pros and Cons of Using Air Conditioners vs. Fans

 Advantages of using air conditioners:

-- An air conditioner is almost always the only choice if a large area needs to be cooled.
-In cases of high temperature and humidity, this is even more true.
+- An air conditioner is almost always the only choice if a large area needs to be cooled, especially in cases of high temperature and humidity,

 - In times of high temperatures, a fan will simply not do anything.
 To cool the room down to a reasonable temperature, an air conditioner has to be used to cool the air.